Bevin twiddles his thumbs, while BOT seats remain empty • The Louisville Cardinal

 We know you don’t necessarily have the highest respect for some of the aspects of higher education, (when you came out strongly against those dastardly non-existent French Literature majors last semester), but a messed up board doesn’t just affect Liberal Arts, but could hit everybody if not taken care of.

 So stop messing around and give us some respectable trustees, Governor.
 If you truly care about the University of Louisville and its students, faculty, staff, you’d do your job already and fill the vacancies.
-And just a word of advice: maybe put the phone down after the game this Saturday, huh?
+And just a word of advice: maybe put the phone down after the football games from here on out, huh?